 The egg from the mother carries an X chromosome and the sperm from the father carries either an X or a Y chromosome.
 If the egg is fertilized with an X- bearing sperm, the resulting XX embryo will be female.
 If the egg is fertilized by a Y- bearing sperm, the resulting XY embryo will be male.

 Typically, there is a 50/50 chance of conceiving either a female or a male child.
-In vitro fertilization (IVF) in conjunction with Preimplantation genetic diagnosis (PGD) and blastocyst biopsy can predict with an almost 100% accuracy the sex of the child prior to performing the embryo transfer.
+In vitro fertilization (IVF) in conjunction with Preimplantation Genetic Testing for Aneuploidy (PGT-A) and blastocyst biopsy can predict with an almost 100% accuracy the sex of the child prior to performing the embryo transfer.

 There are two primary reasons for considering gender selection:

 Genetic Disease: Some couples have certain genetic diseases that they do not want to pass on to their children.
 Examples of X-linked diseases that would result in male children being affected include hemophilia and muscular dystrophy.
 In these cases couples choose to have a female child.

 Family Balancing: Couples who already have a child of one sex may turn to fertility treatment to have another child of the opposite sex.
 Conversely, there may be cultural reasons for having a child of a specific gender.

 Dr. Minoos Hosseinzadeh